 Anaplan (PLAN) Received its Third Buy in a Row

-After RBC Capital and Rosenblatt Securities gave Anaplan (NYSE: PLAN) a Buy rating last month, the company received another Buy, this time from Monness.
-Analyst Brian White maintained a Buy rating on Anaplan today and set a price target of $74.00.
-The company’s shares closed last Monday at $46.59.
+After RBC Capital and Monness gave Anaplan (NYSE: PLAN) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
+Analyst Yun Kim maintained a Buy rating on Anaplan today and set a price target of $71.00.
+The company’s shares closed last Monday at $46.33.

-According to TipRanks.com, White is a top 100 analyst with an average return of 23.9% and a 72.2% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Kim is a 5-star analyst with an average return of 16.0% and a 65.0% success rate.
+Kim covers the Technology sector, focusing on stocks such as Manhattan Associates, Pegasystems, and Mimecast.

-Currently, the analyst consensus on Anaplan is a Strong Buy with an average price target of $68.00, which is a 61.2% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Anaplan with a $69.00 average price target, implying a 63.5% upside from current levels.
 In a report issued on February 12, RBC Capital also reiterated a Buy rating on the stock with a $75.00 price target.

 See today’s analyst top recommended stocks >>